radcamp/radcamp.github.io/SanFrancisco2024/ipyrad_CLI_partI.md

 # Getting Started

-We will be running through the assembly of simulated data on a binder instance, so if you haven't already, please [launch the ipyrad repo](https://mybinder.org/v2/gh/dereneaton/ipyrad/master?filepath=newdocs%2FAPI-analysis), and open a New>Terminal.

 ## ipyrad help
 To better understand how to use ipyrad, let's take a look at the help argument.
 We will use some of the ipyrad arguments in this tutorial (for example: -n, -p,